choivan/CytoGene2D/README.md

 CytoGene2D
 ==========
-CytoGene2D is a 2D graphics engine, originally designed for easily building applications about learning cytogenetics.
-Inspired by Cocos2d.
+CytoGene2D is a 2D graphics framework, originally designed for easily building applications about learning cytogenetics.
+It ultilize GDI+ APIs for low level drawing.
+*Inspired by Cocos2d.*

 #Naming
 1. All classes has a prefix, "CG", which stands for Cytogenetics.
-2. Method name starts with a low case letter.
+2. Method name and variable start with a low case letter.
 Refer to Java's naming guide.
-	* Setters should be, for example, `setFoo(foo As Object)`
+	* Setters are, for example, `setFoo(foo As Object)`
-	* Getters should be without the 'get', for example, `foo() As Object`
+	* Getters are without the 'get', for example, `foo() As Object`
+3. Sigleton class provides a method `shared<CLASSNAME>() As Object` as a global access point.
+For example, you can get the shared director of CGDirector class by calling `sharedDirector()`.

+#Basic Concepts
+1. CGDirector is the boss, and there is only one director, since it is a singleton.
+The director is in charge of updating the presentation, and dispatching works (i.e. handling user inputs) to different components.
+Therefore, the director is reasonable to be seen as the center of the framework.
+2. Layered presentation.
+Just refer to photoshop, a picture is composed of different layers.
+For those who have no idea about this concept, refer to [Layers wiki][1].

 ##CGTextView Grammar
 ">": First level heading